Shivdeep Lande

-Shivdeep Wamanrao Lande is an IPS Officer of 2006 Batch.He Resigned From IPS On 19-09-2024 He served as Inspector General- Purnia (Purnia), Bihar.
+Shivdeep Wamanrao Lande is a former IPS Officer of 2006 Batch.He Resigned From IPS On 19-09-2024 He served as Inspector General- Purnia (Purnia), Bihar.
 Earlier, he served as the Deputy Inspector General of Tirhut Division (Muzaffarpur) Kosi division and Superintendent of Police in Araria, Purnia and Munger districts of Bihar.
 His tenure as the SP of Patna (Central Region) was quite popular.
 He arrested many criminals and took action against offenders.
 Lande was popular as he took strict action against eve-teasers.
 Shivdeep Lande has been affectionately given many names such as 'Dabbang', 'Singham' and 'The Supercop' by the people.

 As per media reports, he donates 60% to 70% of his salary to the sangathan which organizes mass marriages of poor girls and runs coaching classes and a hostel for students in Akola to "Aid Them Realize Their Dreams".

 Early life and family

 Shivdeep Lande was born on 29 August 1976 in Akola district in the Vidarbha Area of Maharashtra.
 He was born in a Maharashtrian farmer's family.
 He married Mamta Shivtare on 2 February 2014, he has a daughter named Arhaa.
 Mamta Shivtare is the daughter of Vijay Shivtare the Former Minister of State For Water Resources And Water Conservation, and is also the Guardian Minister of Satara District in Maharashtra.